For me, a perfect evening ritual embodies nourishment, rest, and relaxation.

 This is a slow-paced (and my all-time favorite) yoga style that focuses on the deep connective tissues between the muscles and the fascia throughout the body.
 It will increase circulation in your joints, improve flexibility, decrease stress, and increase the flow of vital energy and nutrients through your entire body.

 All you need is a yoga mat or a towel and a small bit of floor space, and you’re yin yoga ready.
 I love Alo Moves for at-home yoga workouts (click here for your free 30-day trial).
-They have a variety of styles and instructors to choose from, as well as dreamy sound baths and yoga nidra sessions which are both great for relaxation.
+They have a variety of styles and instructors to choose from and dreamy sound baths and yoga nidra sessions, which are both great for relaxation.

 6. Have a shower or bath